actuator/cve/README.md

   - **Description**: The com.cutestudio.colordialer application through 2.1.8-2 for Android allows a remote attacker to initiate phone calls without user consent, because of improper export of the com.cutestudio.dialer.activities.DialerActivity component.
 A third-party application (without any permissions) can craft an intent targeting com.cutestudio.dialer.activities.DialerActivity via the android.intent.action.CALL action in conjunction with a tel: URI, thereby placing a phone call.

 ## Broken Access Control
+- **CVE-2026-78196**
+  - **Description**: A vulnerability has been found in achorein expo-share-intent up to 8.0.0 and classified as problematic.
+Affected by this vulnerability is the function getDataColumn of the file ExpoShareIntentModule.kt of the component Android File Copy Routine.
+The manipulation of the argument _display_name with an unknown input leads to a path traversal vulnerability.

 - **CVE-2026-18853**
   - **Description**: A security vulnerability has been detected in ZomboDroid Meme Generator App 4.6830 on Android.
 This issue affects the function t5.l.c of the component com.zombodroid.MemeGenerator.
 Such manipulation leads to path traversal.